microsoft/monaco-editor/CONTRIBUTING.md

 ## Running the editor from source

-You need to have all the build setup of being able to build VS Code to be able to build the Monaco Editor.
+You need to have all the build setup of VS Code to be able to build the Monaco Editor.

 * Install all the prerequisites: https://github.com/Microsoft/vscode/wiki/How-to-Contribute#installing-prerequisites